gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ```

 NOTE: **Note:**
-All paths are relative to the gitlab url.
+All paths are relative to the GitLab url.
 Do not include [relative URL](configuration.md#configuring-a-relative-url-for-gitlab) if you set it up.

 **Warning** If path contains variables which need to be
 interpolated by rails(ex. `#{API::API.version}`)